VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 </startup>
 ```

+## Acceptance tests browser support

+Internet Explorer 9 is the only supported browser for the SpecFlow acceptance tests.

 ## Localizability is not in scope

 The RI is not designed with localizability in mind.
 For example, it